gvwilson/thirdbit/src/fiction/santas/index.md

 Then the train began to roll forward, slowly at first and then faster.

-He grabbed a bar overhead to steady himself as Shady Ann waved farewell.
+He grabbed a bar overhead to steady himself as the santa waved farewell.
-Faster and faster,
+Faster and faster they went,
 out of the workshop and into the tunnel.
 The train's headlamp came on as it raced along the tracks.
 The Elfabot had spent hours clearing debris from them, stacking fallen pieces of tile and masonry on a handcart to dump in a side passage.
-They hurtled past der hard work in moments, whooping with excitement as they shot out of the darkness into the gray light of an overcast day.
+They hurtled past its hard work in moments, whooping with excitement as they shot out of the darkness into the gray light of an overcast day.

 "Here we go," the Elfabot said unnecessarily